wp-plugins/child-theme-configurator/readme.txt

 * Uses spectrum color picker to support transparency and named colors.
 * Refactored entire system to support fallback values for any property.
 * Fix path when duplicating child theme on first run
-* New Feature: "delete child values" button - easily revert styles in child theme stylesheet
+* New Feature: "delete child values" button - easily revert custom styles in child theme stylesheet

 = 1.7.4.2 =
 * Will not write child theme stylesheet if error detected in functions.php